 • Bench/Bar Programs

-Judges work alongside attorneys, academics, medical professionals, authors, and others to plan, prepare materials, and instruct their colleagues on a full range of topics related to their work.
-Frequently characterized as a “self-help judges’ organization,” the Flaschner Judicial Institute enjoys the enthusiastic support and participation of the Massachusetts judiciary.
-Approximately 80 - 90 percent of the bench voluntarily participates each year in Flaschner programs and activities.
+Judges work with attorneys, academics, medical professionals, authors, and others to plan programs, develop materials, and provide instruction to their colleagues on a broad range of topics relevant to judicial work.
+Often described as a “self-help judges’ organization,” the Flaschner Judicial Institute enjoys the enthusiastic support and active participation of the Massachusetts judiciary.
+Each year, approximately 80 to 90 percent of judges voluntarily take part in Flaschner’s programs and activities.

 The Flaschner Judicial Institute receives major funding from the Massachusetts Bar Foundation.